-- 34. The Applicant shall prepare and implement a Rehabilitation Management Plan for the development to the satisfaction of the Resources Regulator.
-This plan must: - (a) be prepared in consultation with the Department, BCD, DRG, DPIE Water, BSC and CDSC: - (b) be submitted to the Resources Regulator for approval prior to commencing mining operations on the site; - (c) be prepared in accordance with any relevant NSW Government guideline; - (d) describe how the rehabilitation of the site would be integrated with the implementation of the biodiversity offset strategy and the vegetation management areas; - include detailed performance and completion criteria for evaluating the performance of the rehabilitation of the site, including triggering remedial action (if necessary), including for radiation affected soils; - (f) describe the measures that would be implemented to ensure compliance with the relevant conditions of this consent, and address all aspects of rehabilitation including mine closure, final landform, and final land use; - (g) include interim rehabilitation were necessary to minimise the area expose for dust generation; - include a program to monitor, independently audit and report on the effectiveness of the measures, and progress against the detailed performance and completion criteria; and - build to the maximum extent practicable on the other management plans required under this consent; - provide details of the hydrological design of the backfilled mine paths, including how the backfilled mine path to the Black Box Woodland in the disturbance area would be reinstated: - (k) provide details on a monitoring program for the reinstatement of surface water flows to the Black Box Woodland (see (j) above) and provide a report to BCD detailing data collected following rehabilitation; - demonstrate the complete closure of artificial water points to reduce water sources for feral animals: - (m) include details of radiation monitoring following rehabilitation to determine if radiation levels equivalent to the natural background radiation level are being achieved; and - (n) include details on how materials are characterised (including topsoils, substrates and seeds of disturbed areas), recovered (where viable), appropriately managed and used effectively as resources in the rehabilitation.
+- 34. The Applicant must prepare and implement a Rehabilitation Management Plan for the development in accordance with the conditions imposed on the mining lease(s) associated with the development under the Mining Act 1992.
+This plan must: - (a) be prepared in consultation with the Department, BCS, MEG, DPE Water, WaterNSW and the Councils; - (b) provide details of the hydrological design of the backfilled mine paths, including how the backfilled mine path to the Black Box Woodland in the disturbance area would be reinstated; - (c) provide details on a monitoring program for the reinstatement of surface water flows to the Black Box Woodland (see (e) above) and provide a report to BCS detailing data collected following rehabilitation; - (d) demonstrate the complete closure of artificial water points to reduce water sources for feral animals; and - (e) include details of radiation monitoring following rehabilitation to determine if radiation levels equivalent to the natural background radiation level are being achieved